juniorthx3/react-redux-pomodoro-clock/README.md

 ### Technology Stack used: ReactJS & Redux

-I made this Pomodoro Clock Project of FreeCodeCamp using both React and Redux.
+This React Redux Pomodoro Clock FreeCodeCamp Project was created using both React and Redux.

-Visit the deployed project here: https://juniorthx3.github.io/react-redux-pomodoro-clock-deployed/
+It has been deployed using this link, click to visit: https://juniorthx3.github.io/react-redux-pomodoro-clock-deployed/

 ![Project pic](src/project-image.PNG)